What To Do If You Find A Bird?

 6. Rescue the animal if it is in danger from traffic or other animals.

 Until you can get advice from your humane society or wildlife rehabber, place the animal in a box with holes and a clean ravel-free cloth.
 DO NOT use grass for bedding, as it is usually damp enough to cause a chill.
 DO NOT attempt to feed or water the animal.
 Inexperience with the animal’s needs can be fatal.
+Avoid unnecessary stress by not over-handling any bird you might find that is need of a licensed rehabber.
+Any bird heading to a rehabber should be placed in a dark box and away from stimulation.

 Indiana Audubon Society and the Mary Gray Bird Sanctuary receives many calls and emails every year to assist in injured or sick wildlife.
 IAS does not have the licenses or experience to assist with sick or injured wildlife.